 IdeaSwell Knows Your Market

-When targeting a local area market, a local service businesses absolute best digital platform to find leads is the Google Business directory.
-Commonly referred to as ‘Google Maps’ this is where the larger majority of potential customers will start their search for a power wash, window cleaning or other similar type of local service business.
+When targeting a local area market, a local service business’s absolute best digital platform to find leads is the Google Business directory.
+Commonly referred to as ‘Google Maps’ this is where the larger majority of potential customers will start their search for a power wash, window cleaning or another similar type of local service business.